 Attendees will also learn about GET FREE, a multimedia Hip Hop civics curriculum for youth and young adults with the goal to introduce students to a national network of young community leaders, artists, and activists who advocate for social change and democratic inclusion driven by grassroots organizing.
 GET FREE is inspired by the exuberance, ingenuity, political energy, resistance, love, and DIY model of underground Hip Hop.
 Its aim is to push and extend ideas of democracy, citizenship, freedom, community, civic engagement, and intersectional justice.

-ULA, MLA, DS, CB, M, H, HE
+ULA, MLA, CB, DS, M, H, HE

 Master Classes contact